serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntitySqlQueryExtensions/Select.md

 # EntitySqlQueryExtensions.Select method (2 of 5)
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-For each field in the fields array, adds expression of the field to the SELECT statement with a column name of its name.
-If a join alias is referenced in the field expression, and the join is defined in field's entity class, it is automatically included in the query.
-The fields are marked as a target at current index for future loading from a data reader.
+For each field in the fields array, adds the expression of the field to the SELECT statement with a column name of its name.
+If a join alias is referenced in the field expression, and the join is defined in the field's entity class, it is automatically included in the query.
+The fields are marked as a target at the current index for future loading from a data reader.

 ```csharp
 public static SqlQuery Select(this SqlQuery query, params IField[] fields)